 He also pointed to successful spaces in town centres attracting premium rents from businesses despite a lack of car parking.
 He gave an example of a successful office development in Cheltenham town centre with limited car parking, but lots of storage space for bikes, plus showers and drying rooms.

 Additionally, an important part of the policy changes remains in limbo, as until 31 July 2021, the permitted development rights to change uses such as offices and retail to residential have not been updated.
-What will happen after July 2021 has not yet been confirmed, but whatever the outcome, we’re here to help.
+What will happen after July 2021 has not yet been confirmed: watch this space!

 We would also like to give you access to the full 95-page Future Workspaces report, of which planning is one of many topics discussed and debated.
 Download your free copy here.